'Proximity' with Amit Shah puts question mark on Amarinder Singh's secular credentials: Harish Rawat | Politics

 Alleging that the former Punjab chief minister was playing into the hands of people with whom he had no ideological ties, Rawat said Singh should have stood with the Congress leadership to save democracy.

+Singh, who resigned from the top post in the state last month, had met Shah in Delhi on Wednesday and had said that he discussed the prolonged farmers stir against three agri laws with the Union home minister.

-''His proximity with (Union home minister) Amit Shah and some other BJP leaders puts his secular credentials in doubt,'' he said at a press conference here.
+''His proximity with Amit Shah and some other BJP leaders puts his secular credentials in doubt,'' he said at a press conference here.

+Rawat advised Singh not to walk into the BJP's trap and and become its ''mukhauta'' (mask) in Punjab.

-Rebutting allegations that the party had humiliated Singh, Rawat said it always gave him respect.
+Rebutting Singh's statement that he will leave the Congress as he has been ''utterly humiliated'', Rawat said the party always gave him respect.

+''The humiliation theory is being furthered under someone's pressure,'' he said, adding that Singh should not either directly or indirectly help the BJP which is ''anti-Punjab and anti-farmers''.

 ''Amarinder Singh was Punjab Congress president thrice and chief minister twice.
 Is it humiliation?
 He should compare himself with senior party leaders who had got much less than him in terms of opportunities,'' the former Uttarakhand chief minister said.